-(1) Stock Option Plans - The stock option plans for key employees and directors provide for the granting of incentive and nonqualified stock options.
-Under the plans, options are granted at an exercise price equal to the fair market value of the underlying common stock at the date of grant, and may be exercisable for up to 10 years.
-All options are exercisable when granted.
+The stock option plans were for key employees, officers and directors and provided for granting incentive and nonqualified stock options.
+Under the plans, options were granted at an exercise price equal to the fair market value of the underlying common stock at the date of grant and exercisable for up to 10 years.
+All options were exercisable when granted.
+Due to the adoption of the Omnibus Stock Plan in December 2013, no additional options can be granted under the 2002, 2006 and 2009 stock option plans.

-In fiscal years 2013, 2012 and 2011 the Company issued options for 89,300, 82,500 and 87,500 common shares at weighted average exercise prices of \$20.31, \$13.87 and \$17.23 (the fair market value on the date of grant), respectively.
-The options were immediately available for exercise and may be exercised for a period of 10 years.
-The Company recorded compensation expense of \$0.5 million, \$0.3 million and \$0.4 million during fiscal years 2013, 2012 and 2011, respectively.
-The assumptions used in determining the compensation expense are discussed below.
+There were no options granted and no expense was recorded under these Plans during the fiscal year ended June 30, 2014.
+For fiscal years ended June 30, 2013 and 2012, the Company issued options for 89,300 and 82,500 common shares at weighted average exercise prices of \$20.31 and \$13.87 (the fair market value on the date of grant), respectively.
+The options were immediately available for exercise.
+The Company recorded compensation expense of \$0.5 million and \$0.3 million during fiscal years ended 2013 and 2012, respectively.

-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weightedaverage assumptions used for grants in fiscal 2013, 2012 and 2011, respectively; dividend yield of 2.5%, 2.9% and 1.2%, expected volatility of 35.4%, 34.4% and 33.4%; risk-free interest rate of 0.8%, 0.9% and 1.5%; and an expected life of 5 years, respectively.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions used for grants in fiscal 2013 and 2012, respectively; dividend yield of 2.5% and 2.9%; expected volatility of 35.4% and 34.4%; risk-free interest rate of 0.8% and 0.9%; and an expected life of 5 years, respectively.
 The expected volatility and expected life are determined based on historical data.

-The weighted-average grant date fair value of stock options granted during fiscal years 2013, 2012 and 2011 was \$5.06, \$3.11 and \$4.84, respectively.
-The cash proceeds from stock options exercised were \$1.1 million, \$0.9 million and \$0.3 million, respectively, for fiscal years ended June 30, 2013, 2012 and 2011.
-The income tax benefit related to the exercise of stock options was \$0.2 million, \$0.1 million and \$0.0 million for fiscal year ended June 30, 2013, 2012 and 2011, respectively.
+The weighted-average grant date fair value of stock options granted during fiscal years 2013 and 2012 was \$5.06 and \$3.11, respectively.
+The cash proceeds from stock options exercised were \$2.3 million, \$1.1 million and \$0.9 million, respectively, for fiscal years ended 2014, 2013 and 2012.
+The income tax benefit related to the exercise of stock options was \$0.4 million, \$0.2 million and \$0.1 million for fiscal years ended 2014, 2013 and 2012, respectively.